Travel visa: Visa exemption agreements

 To have a smaller worldwide diplomatic staff, some countries rely on other country's (or countries') judgments when issuing visas.
 For example, Mexico allows citizens of all countries to enter without Mexican visas if they possess a valid American visa that has already been used.
 Costa Rica accepts valid visas of Schengen/EU countries, Canada, Japan, South Korea, and the United States (if valid for at least three months on date of arrival).
 The ultimate example of such reliance is the microstate of Andorra, which imposes no visa requirements of its own because it has no international airport and is inaccessible by land without passing through the territory of either France or Spain and is thus "protected" by the Schengen visa system.

 Visa-free travel between countries also occurs in all cases where passports (or passport-replacing documents such as laissez-passer) are not needed for such travel.
-(For examples of passport-free travel, see International travel without passports.)

 As of 2019, the Henley & Partners passport index ranks the Japanese, Singaporean, and South Korean passports as the ones with the most visa exemptions by other nations, allowing holders of those passports to visit 189 countries without obtaining a visa in advance of arrival.